Memrise Review: Honest Take on the Flashcard Language App

 Are user-made Memrise courses any good?

 Quality varies.
-Roughly a quarter of the community decks we tested were excellent, but the rest ranged from mediocre to broken.
+Only a minority of community decks are excellent, and the rest range from mediocre to broken.
 If you go community, sort by rating and learner count, and stick to decks with 1,000+ learners.
 Otherwise, stay on official Memrise courses.

 Will Memrise cancel auto-renewal of Pro?